rmp135/sql-ts/README.md

 ### interfaceNameFormat

-Specifies the pattern the the exported interface names will take.
+Specifies the pattern that the exported interface names will take.
 The token "${table}" will be replaced with the table name.
 Defaults to "${table}Entity".

 The below will export interfaces with such names as `UserModel` and `LogModel` for tables with names `User` and `Log` respectively.